Ati-netauto/helloworld/README.md

 # Testing

-Once Terraform apply is completed application can be tested by either using the public IP address of the EC2 instance or the hostname with correct port number.
+Once Terraform apply is completed
+  .
+Verify infrastructure is created and C2 instance public Ip address .
+Application can be tested by either using the public IP address of the EC2 instance or the hostname with correct port number.
+  .
 In the browser, please type

 http://x.x.x.x:5000